YadavYashvant/Ideete/README.md

 ### Contributing Guidelines

-We welcome contributions from the community to improve Insightify.
+We welcome contributions from the community to improve Ideete.
 Before contributing, please take a moment to review the following guidelines:

  - Reporting Issues: If you encounter a bug or have a feature request, please check the existing issues to see if it has already been reported.
 If not, feel free to open a new issue with a detailed description.